redrillhq/redrill/README.md

 ## Redrill in essence

-Redrill is read-only and never modifies your backups.
-Each drill is configurable: use the backup tool's own integrity check, or fully restore the data and run your own checks.
+Redrill is read-only and never modifies the backups it reads.
+Each drill is configurable: use the backup tool's own integrity check, or fully restore the data and run custom checks.
 Runs are kept with history, and failures raise an alert.

 ## Verification layers